ShieldFinanceHQ/contracts/README.md

 ## Exchanges

-**Note:** this is a list of exchanges where the Shield contract can protect investors.
-If you want to trade our token, use [CHT-ETH market](https://info.uniswap.org/token/0xa7e6b2ce535b83e82ab598e9e432705f8d7ce929) (also see "[Why CoinHunt token?](#why-coinhunt-token)").
+**Note:** README has been released to get feedback, not to sell the token.
+So please don't buy anything now.
+If you want to get notified about our token, feel free to [join our Telegram](https://t.me/ShieldFinanceHQ).

 Shield can work on every exchange.
 We’ll implement it for Uniswap first, then Sushiswap, then smaller DEXes.